assanbayg/triton-nasaspaceapps/README.md

 ## Geographical Boundaries Data

-The geographical boundaries data for Kazakhstan used in this project is sourced from Open Data Kazakhstan(https://github.com/open-data-kazakhstan/geo-boundaries-kz).
+The geographical boundaries data for Kazakhstan used in this project is sourced from [Open Data Kazakhstan](https://github.com/open-data-kazakhstan/geo-boundaries-kz).